- oe takes intermedia, sh takes partitioning and bitmap-indexes, so ee is a must

 OTRS does provide agent statistics to show on the dashboard.
-However, this is not enabled by default, so you’ll have to enable this feature in
+However, this settings is not active by default, so you’ll have to enable this feature in

-Admin->SysConfig under the identifier of UseAgentElementInStats first.
-Go and search for it, as usual, then switch it on.
+Go and search for it, using the upper left input field, as usual, then switch it on.

 I’m not very much into suse linux, only lately for a couple of times.
 However, I want to share these settings to be injected on each and every new system for essential readabilty of some console screens.
 Problem is, for some apps, midnight commander and yast so far, the default color scheme settings provide that less contrast, see below, that you’re literally guessing pixels instead of just reading text.